Nuclei-Software/nuclei-sdk/doc/source/develop/buildsystem.rst

       ``<Device.h>`` such as ``demosoc.h``, and should be deprecated in future.
       Now we are directly using ``DOWNLOAD_MODE_STRING`` to pass the download mode string, no longer need to define it in source code as before.
+    * From release ``0.3.2``, you can define **DOWNLOAD** not just the download mode list above, you can use other download mode names specified by your customized SoC.

 .. _develop_buildsystem_var_core: